-Please take a moment to review COVID expectations for Spring 2022.
-As the pandemic continues to impact every facet of our lives, we’re grateful for your continued diligence to keep Mount Mary University safe.
+Please take a moment to review COVID expectations for Fall 2022.
+As the pandemic continues and becomes a part of our everyday lives, we appreciate you working to ensure that our Mount Mary community is safe and healthy.

 Everyone should be alert to the possibility that, should COVID cases continue to escalate, the university may be required to pivot to online instruction and/or increase COVID safety plans.
 University leadership has developed a readiness plan that can be implemented as necessary.
 Communication to campus will continue as the semester unfolds – read your email regularly.